elagralinska/APL/TUTORIAL/Tutorial.md

 ### Introduction

-**APL** is an interactive application that can be used for finding condition-specific genes in complex data sets.
+**APL** is an interactive application that can be used for data exploration as well as finding condition-specific genes in complex data sets.
 After uploading the input matrix and choosing the parameters, the tool generates the 2D- and 3D-representation of the data, as well as the Association Plot for any selected condition or set of conditions.
 To identify the condition-specific genes one can zoom in the generated Association Plot and click the mouse over the genes presented in the plot.
 The tool allows also for enrichment analysis of the condition-specific genes for Gene Ontology terms (based on R package `topGO`).

 Below we explain step-by-step how to use the tool.